+Return to FMGC Table of Contents

 12.6 Documentation

+Policy:

-Adequate documentation, including the indirect cost rate proposal, subsidiary worksheets, and other relevant data must be maintained and made available upon request.
+For negotiated indirect cost rates, adequate documentation, including the indirect cost rate proposal, subsidiary worksheets, and other relevant data must be maintained and made available upon request.

-Documentation and certification must be submitted to the governmental entity’s cognizant agency or State Single Audit Coordinating Agency (SSACA) (see Section 12.5 of this manual) in support of its indirect cost proposal.
-If the entity is not required to obtain an approved indirect cost rate, the documentation and certification must be maintained on file for review.
-The following documentation is required:
+For negotiated indirect cost rates, documentation and certification must be submitted to the entity’s federal cognizant agency for indirect costs, State Single Audit Coordinating Agency (SSACA), or pass-through entity, as applicable, in support of the Grantee’s indirect cost proposal.
+A Grantee that qualifies for and adopts the de minimis rate described in Section 12.5 of this manual is not required to provide documentation to support that rate, except for evidence of its organization’s adoption of that rate.

+For negotiated rates, examples of required documentation include the following.

 The rates proposed, including subsidiary work sheets and other relevant data, cross referenced and reconciled to the financial data required by the following bullet.
 Allocated costs will be supported by the summary table included in the approved cost allocation plan.
 The summary table is not required if the cost allocation plan for the same fiscal year has been approved by the cognizant agency that is negotiating the indirect cost rate, and is available to the funding agency.